syncfusion-content/wpf-docs/wpf/DataGrid/Data-Validation.md

 {% endhighlight %}
 {% endtabs %}

-### Row Validation
+## Row validation

 You can validate the row using [RowValidating](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~RowValidating_EV.html) event when the cell is edited.
 The `RowValidating` event occurs when the edited cells tries to commit the row data or lose the focus.
+DataGrid will not allow user to edit other rows if validation failed.

 [RowValidatingEventArgs](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.RowValidatingEventArgs.html) provides information to `RowValidating` event for validating row. `RowValidatingEventArgs.OriginalSender` returns the DataGrid fired this event for DetailsView.